- KVH Advanced Technicians

 Conrad Anderson offer installation by our approved 3rd party installer.
 Generally cruise controls take around 2-3 hours to install depending on the vehicle make, model and year.
 Some vehicles can take longer depending on the physical & electronic accessibility.

 In the box

-Computer wiring loom - for power and vehicle speed pulse, brake switch & clutch switch.
+Computer wiring loom - for power and vehicle speed pulse, brake switch, clutch switch or CANBUS connection.

 Command module - GC3 standard stalk, with option at purchase to have GC4 or GC5

 - Cruise control must detect resistance across the brake circuit before operation can commence - if the brake lights or brake switch is faulty the cruise will not work.